-Include Live Theatrical Performances, Movie Theater Tickets, & Other Amusements in the Sales Tax Base
+Include Live Theatrical Performances, Movie Theater Tickets & Other Amusements in the Sales Tax Base

-Currently state and local sales taxes are levied on ticket sales to amusement parks featuring rides and games and to spectator sports such as professional baseball and basketball games.
-But sales of tickets to live dramatic or musical performances, movies, and admission to sports recreation facilities where the patron is a participant (such as bowling alleys and pool halls) are exempt from New York City's 4.5 percent sales tax, New York State's 4.0 percent sales tax, and the 0.375 percent Metropolitan Transportation Authority (MTA) district sales tax.
-IBO estimates that in 2012 these businesses generated more than \$1.8 billion in revenue, 64.5 percent of which was attributable to Broadway ticket sales.
+Currently, state and local sales taxes are levied on ticket sales to amusement parks featuring rides and games and to spectator sports such as professional baseball and basketball games.
+But sales of tickets to live dramatic or musical performances, movies, and admission to sports recreation facilities where the patron is a participant (such as bowling alleys and pool halls) are exempt from New York City's 4.5 percent sales tax, New York State's 4.0 percent sales tax, and the 0.375 percent Metropolitan Commuter Transportation District sales tax.
+IBO estimates that in 2013 these businesses generated more than \$1.9 billion in revenue, 64.5 percent of which was attributable to Broadway ticket sales.

-If the sales of tickets to live theatrical performances, movies, and other amusements were added to the city's tax base, the city would gain an estimated \$77 million in sales tax revenue, assuming that Broadway ticket sales-by far the largest contributor to the estimated revenue generated by amusements in New York City-do not decline significantly in future years.
+If the sales of tickets to live theatrical performances, movies, and other amusements were added to the city's tax base, the city would gain an estimated \$85 million in sales tax revenue, assuming that Broadway ticket sales-by far the largest contributor to the estimated revenue generated by amusements in New York City-do not decline significantly in future years.
 Because New York City's sales tax base is established in state law, such a change would require legislation by Albany.

-PROPONENTS MIGHT ARGUE that the current sales tax exemptions provide an unfair advantage to some forms of entertainment over others, such as untaxed opera tickets over taxed admissions to hockey games.
+PROPONENTS MIGHT ARGUE that that the current sales tax exemptions provide an unfair advantage to some forms of entertainment over others, such as untaxed opera tickets over taxed admissions to hockey games.
 In addition, they may argue that a large share of the additional sales tax would be paid by tourists, who make up the majority of Broadway show theatergoers, as opposed to New York City residents.
 Proponents may also contend that the tax will have relatively little impact on the quantity and price of theater tickets sold to visitors because Broadway shows are a major tourist attraction for which there are few substitutes.

 OPPONENTS MIGHT ARGUE that subjecting currently exempt amusements to the sales tax would hurt sales of some local amusements more than others.
-For example, while sales of Broadway tickets may be relatively unaffected by the introduction of a sales tax on ticket sales, sales of movie theater tickets may decline as residents substitute a DVD rental or video streaming for a night out at the cinema.
+For example, while sales of Broadway tickets may be relatively unaffected by the introduction of a sales tax on ticket sales, sales of movie theater tickets may decline as more residents substitute a movie streamed over the Internet for a night out at the cinema.
 In addition, fewer ticket sales for live musical and theatrical performances as well as movies may also reduce demand for complementary goods and services such as meals at city restaurants and shopping at retail stores.
-Opponents may also point out that this option would break conformity with the state in terms of sales tax base, unless Albany also adds these activities to the state sales tax base (as well as the tax base for the transportation authority tax).
+Opponents may also point out that this option would break conformity with the state in terms of sales tax base, unless Albany also adds these activities to the state sales tax base (as well as the tax base for the Metropolitan Commuter Transportation District tax).

-OPTION: Tax Laundering, Dry Cleaning, and Similar Services
+Tax Laundering, Dry Cleaning, and Similar Services

-Currently, receipts from laundering, dry cleaning, tailoring, shoe repairing, and shoe shining services are excluded from the city and state sales tax.
+Receipts from dry cleaning, laundering, tailoring, shoe repairing, and shoe shining services are not currently subject to city and state sales taxes.
 This option would lift the city exemption, broadening the sales tax base to include these services.
-It would result in additional revenue of about \$46.5 million annually and would require state legislation.
+It would result in additional New York City sales tax revenue of approximately \$52 million annually and would require state legislation.